 What if I don’t have garbage to collect?

 If you wish to skip a week’s collection, for any reason, do not put out your cart.
-Put out your cart on your scheduled collection day when you are ready to have it picked up and emptied.
+Put your cart out on your scheduled collection day when you are ready to have it picked up and emptied.

 What if I can’t roll out my cart for collection?

 Your cart is sturdy, lightweight and easy to roll, making it safe for you to transport garbage for collection.
 If you have difficulty moving your cart, ask a neighbor, friend or family member to roll it out for you.
+If your cart shows a damaged wheel, call 306-778-1625 and we will arrange a wheel replacement.

 What if I’m going to be away when my cart is collected?

-Ask a neighbor, friend or family member to roll it out and back into your yard for you.
+The responsibility for the care of your cart is yours.
+We would suggest that you ask a neighbor, friend or family member to roll it out and back into your yard for you.

 What should I do if someone has dumped or gone through my cart?